polbac/students/README.md

 ✅ JWT on other endpoints

+✅ Error Page

+✅Readme with database

+❌ Get a new Database Service

+❌ Readme with state managment

 ❌ Storybook

 ❌ Docker

-❌ Get a new Database Service